Social Justice Task Force

 - Have a red, yellow and black colour theme

-- Place an acknowledgement plaque in your church
+- Place an acknowledgment plaque in your church

 Asylum Seekers & Refugees